That's My Girl: Live performances and usage in media

 The group performed the song for the first time on television at the American Music Awards on November 20, 2016, with a "post-apocalyptic" set, similar to the music video of the song, as well as the girls wearing the same outfits.
 According to editor Andrew Unterberger from Billboard, it was the fourth best performance of the night.
 "That's My Girl" was included in the setlist for the 7/27 Tour.

 The X Factor series 13 contestant Gifty Louise performed a cover of the song during the live week one, which received the favour and praise of all four judges.
 The group also performed the song as a part of the segment for Dick Clark's New Year's Rockin' Eve.
 The girls sang the song at the FunPopFun Festival in Brazil.
 British pop rock band The Vamps covered the track at the BBC Radio 1 Live Lounge.
 The song also came out on the trailer for the 2017 comedy film Girls Trip and it was used briefly in The Paw Patrol movie.
 It was also featured on the second season of the American sitcom The Real O'Neals.

-An alternate music video was released on September 28, 2016, and features scenes from the web series DC Super Hero Girls and the movie, DC Super Hero Girls: Hero of the Year.
+An alternate music video was released on October 6, 2016, and features scenes from the TV series Mom mixed in with clips from the actual music video.
 The song was also featured in a music video for the United States women's gymnastics team for the Rio 2016 Olympics.
 In the video, each member of Fifth Harmony appears individually against a brightly lit backdrop.
 The group's members sing the song between clips of the United States gymnasts.